roadiz/BaseTheme/README.md

 In *development*, all *JS* files are preprocessed with *Babel*, linted and a sourcemap is created.
 In *production*, these files are also minified and optimized (uglifyJs, mangle) and the sourcemap is removed.

+**Attention: Starting-Block is using window.fetch since version 4.0.0.** Make sure your compatibility chart will match or simply use a *polyfill*.

 ### Scss + Bootstrap 4